opendp/dp-wizard/docs/index.md

 Here's a question I might not feel comfortable answering honestly:

-> Are you at the Harvard IT Summit mostly for the free lunch?
+> Are you here mostly for the free food?

 - Decide on your answer.
 - Then flip a coin.